A note on the passage time of finite state Markov chains

 }

 {

 }

-Consider a Markov chain with finite state $\{0, 1, \cdots, d\}$ and absorbing at state $d$.
-We give out the generation functions (or Laplace transforms) for the absorbing time when the chain starts from any state $i$.
-The results generalize the well-known theorems for the birth-death (Karlin and McGregor \cite{KM}, 1959) and the skip-free (Brown and Shao \cite{BS}, 1987) Markov chain starts from state $0$.
-Our proof is directly and simple.
+Consider a Markov chain with finite state $\{0, 1, \cdots, d\}$.
+We give the generation functions (or Laplace transforms) of absorbing (passage) time in the following two situations : (1) the absorbing time of state $d$ when the chain starts from any state $i$ and absorbing at state $d$; (2) the passage time of any state $i$ when the chain starts from the stationary distribution { supposed} the chain is time reversible and ergodic.
+Example shows that it is more convenient compared with the existing methods, especially we can calculate the expectation of the absorbing time directly.

 \